A Survey on Bias and Fairness in Machine Learning: Real-World Examples of Algorithmic Unfairness

 \section{Real-World Examples of Algorithmic Unfairness}

-With the popularity of AI and machine learning over the past decades, and their epidemic spread in different applications, safety and fairness constraints have become a huge issue for researchers and engineers.
+With the popularity of AI and machine learning over the past decades, and their prolific spread in different applications, safety and fairness constraints have become a significant issue for researchers and engineers.
 Machine learning is used in courts to assess the probability that a defendant recommits a crime.
 It is used in different medical fields, in childhood welfare systems \cite{pmlr-v81-chouldechova18a}, and autonomous vehicles.
-All of these applications have a direct effect in our lives and can harm our society if not designed and engineered correctly, with considerations to fairness. \cite{osoba2017intelligence} has a list of the applications and the ways these AI systems affect our daily lives with their inherent biases, such as the existence of bias in AI chatbots, employment matching, flight routing, and automated legal aid for immigration algorithms, and search and advertising placement algorithms. \cite{howard2018ugly} also discusses some examples of how bias in the real world can creep into AI and robotic systems, such as bias in face recognition applications, voice recognition, and search engines.
+All of these applications have a direct effect in our lives and can harm our society if not designed and engineered correctly, that is with considerations to fairness. \cite{osoba2017intelligence} has a list of the applications and the ways these AI systems affect our daily lives with their inherent biases, such as the existence of bias in AI chatbots, employment matching, flight routing, and automated legal aid for immigration algorithms, and search and advertising placement algorithms. \cite{howard2018ugly} discusses examples of how bias in the real world can creep into AI and robotic systems, such as bias in face recognition applications, voice recognition, and search engines.
 Therefore, it is important for researchers and engineers to be concerned about the downstream applications and their potential harmful effects when modeling an algorithm or a system.
-A well-known example is COMPAS, which is a widely used commercial risk assessment software that was compared to normal human judgment in a study and was later discovered to be not any better than a normal human \cite{Dresseleaao5580}.
-It is also interesting to note that although COMPAS uses 137 features, only 7 of those were presented to the people in the study.
-In \cite{Dresseleaao5580}, authors also argued that COMPAS is not any better than a simple logistic regression model when making decisions.
-We should think responsibly, and recognize that these tools are used in courts and are actually making decisions which affect peoples' lives; therefore, considering fairness constraints is a crucial task while designing and engineering these types of sensitive tools.
-In another similar study, while investigating sources of group unfairness (unfairness across different groups is defined later), the authors in \cite{tolan2019machine} compared SAVRY, a tool used in risk assessment frameworks that includes human intervention in its process, with automatic machine learning methods in order to see which one is more accurate and fair.
-Conducting these types of studies should be done more frequently, but prior to releasing the tools in order to avoid doing harm.